FirstoLiudi/personal-portfolio/README.md

 - States
 	- processes (Array)
 		- An array of windows that are currently open (because a running program is called a process)
-		- The program (before running it into a process) are objects that are like in the mainPrograms (a global const) list below, where each program has their own component (in the content property)
+		- The program (before running it into a process) are objects that are like in the mainPrograms (a global const) list below, where each program has their own component (in the content property).
 	- focus (one of the process in processes)
 		- The window that is currently focused
 ```